 After an eight minute delay, Bilaal was put on a ventilator and into intensive care.
 As a result of this delay, Bilaal suffered severe dystonic athetoid cerebral palsy and now has irreversible brain damage.

-Thompsons was the third solicitors’ firm to take on the case; one that had been ongoing for the previous five years.
+Thompsons are experts in medical negligence claims and was the third solicitors’ firm to take on the case; one that had been ongoing for the previous five years.
 Thompsons acted quickly to help Bilaal’s family initiate a proper care plan and obtained an interim payment for the family to address Bilaal’s immediate needs.
 Thompsons then secured a settlement that will allow Bilaal and his family to meet his lifetime care needs.

 Bilaal’s mother, Nabila, said: “When we found Thompsons, we also found our solicitor, Linda Millband.
 The family support she has given us is fantastic.
 She is not just our solicitor.
 We never felt she was there just for legal services.
 She has always been like a family member to us.